Knowing what a web designer needs to start your new website can be confusing:

 Imagine how frustrating this is for your customers and how big a loss it can be for your business if your website can’t clearly show proof that you’re a real, accessible business.

 Presenting your contact details clearly is the simplest and most effective way to increase your website leads and show you’re legitimate.

 It’s not always appropriate for every small business to display every contact method available.
 Again, it depends on your businesses specific goals.
 But when your visitor is interested, you must provide them (and your designer!) with a clear next step, and this usually means a clear and obvious method of contact.

-…the sooner you provide your web designer with an exact email address, telephone number or whatever it might be, the sooner they can start designing the best solution to present this information clearly across your new website.
+So the sooner you provide your web designer with an exact email address, telephone number, social media profiles or any other contact details you need to display on your site, the sooner they can start designing the best solution to present this information clearly across your new website.

 Providing your precise contact details upfront will really help your web designer to plan your website in the best way possible, as well as save time for both of you in the long run.

 6. Compile your logo, images and brand assets

 Most people are highly visual… we’re drawn to beautiful things: